 Diamonds exist in structural elements that are set in such a way that every component influences the fire, brilliance, and scintillation of the stone.
-As such, an imperfection in any of these aspects significantly affects the overall light and color performance, as well as the visual appeal of the diamond.
+The tiniest imperfection in any of these aspects significantly affects the overall light, color performance, and the visual appeal of the diamond.

-When it comes to a diamond structure, numerous other aspects make a world of difference in terms of helping you to choose a stone that’s near-perfect in every way.
-One such element is the crown.
-And in this post, we shall focus our attention on the crown angle, how to calculate it, and what the ideal diamond crown angle should be.
-But first things first.
+When it comes to a diamond’s structure, numerous other aspects make a world of difference in terms of helping you to choose a stone that’s near-perfect in every way; one such element is the crown.
+In this article, we shall focus our attention on the crown angle, on how the latter can be calculated, and what the ideal diamond crown angle is.
+But, first things first.

 Relevant Glossary Terms

 Diameter – The width of a diamond as measured through its girdle.

 Table – The largest facet of a diamond which usually occurs at the top of the stone.

 Culet – The facet at the bottom tip of a diamond.
 The ideal culet is never visible to the naked eye and is often graded either Small or None.

 Depth – The height of a diamond from its culet to the table.